Bridging Loan Criteria

 The lender and the borrower will agree that the lender will assume ownership of the property upon failure to repay the entire amount or loan balance.

 Security is the primary reason why it is relatively easier to get approved for bridging finance.
+Without security, you will struggle to get a bridging loan.

 Here is a list of example properties that can be used as security: